womblee/instant_replay_patcher/README.md

   - Patches `Process32FirstW` and `Process32NextW` to prevent process enumeration.
   - Patches `Module32FirstW` and `Module32NextW` to prevent module enumeration.
   - Patches `EnumWindows` and `GetWindowInfo` to prevent window enumeration.
-  - Patches `OpenProcess` to restrict access to protected processes.
+  - Patches `K32EnumProcessModules` to restrict access to enumerating modules.
 - **Patch Now**:
   - You can patch out the NVIDIA restrictions just with a press of a button!
 - **Undo Patches**: